mhc-cs/cs-316-project-primespiders/README.md

 This repository holds a React app and an Express app used for the Recovery Ventures website

+This repository is not being actively maintained and has known security vulnerabilities so it is being archived.
+Knwon vulnerabilities:
+* http-cache-semantics - CVE-2022-25881
+* sequelize - multiple vulnerabilities
+* dns-packet - CVE-2021-23386

 ## How to Run Recovery Ventures
 ### On the MHC network
 From Mount Holyoke's network, you should be able to access the Recovery Ventures website by simply clicking [this link](http://cs-vm-05.cs.mtholyoke.edu:31600/)